puneet-29/Distracted-Driver/README.md

 For Dataser you would need to join this "https://www.kaggle.com/competitions/state-farm-distracted-driver-detection" competition on Kaggle.Either you can download the dataset or you can directly code in your Kaggle notebook(Recommended since kaggle provide you gpu and good amount of Ram for processing your data.

+The above directory conatins the working code for this problem.

 ## What I did ?

 ### Steps 1: Visulized the images before and after augmentation.
-#### Augmentation is a good way to improve the accuracy of your model.
+#### Augmentation is a good way to improve the accuracy of your model.You can flip,mirror,zoom-in,zoom-out your images using augmentation layer.

 ### Step 2: Defined custom CNN model.(You can view the summary of my model in the notebook.)